Wilbur Niewald

 Wilbur Niewald (1925–2022) was an American landscape and figurative painter active in Kansas City, Missouri from 1942–2022 primarily painting in watercolor and oils.
+Although Niewald worked in a Cubist style early in his career, the majority of his paintings are his view of the world around him including trees, buildings, parks and cityscapes.
 Works by Niewald can be found in public and private collections across the United States including the Metropolitan Museum of Art and the Nelson-Atkins Museum of Art.

 Career

 Niewald took art lessons as a child at the Kansas City Art Institute (KCAI) and the Nelson Gallery of Art between 1935 and 1940 and began full time study at the Art Institute in 1942 immediately after graduating from high school.
 After a hiatus to serve in the US Naval Air Corps (commissioned as Ensign) from 1943-6 Niewald continued his education at the Art Institute, earning a Bachelor of Fine Arts in 1949 and Master of Fine Arts in 1953.

 In 1949 Niewald began teaching watercolor courses at the Art Institute while working towards his master's degree and continued to work at the Art Institute until his retirement in 1992; first as professor, then as the chairman of the Painting and Printmaking Department (starting 1959), and finally as Senior Professor of Painting (the first in the college's history, 1985).
 His career at the Art Institute was interspersed with invitations to teach summer programs across the country and abroad at The Studio School in Paris and New York City as well as at various American universities.
 These teaching trips contributed to a varied ouvre of landscapes when combined with his 1965 sabbatical leave to travel Europe and live in Florence and a brief stint in 1972 where Niewald was the artist in residence at the Grand Canyon National Park.